Local Action is the Foundation of a Zero Waste Future

 Draft national waste policies – including composting and labeling reform – often don’t go far enough, or they lack teeth.
 Strong bills, like the federal Break Free From Plastic Pollution Act and modern state Bottle Bills, are slow to pass – if they pass at all.
 And many of the state bills that have moved, like Extended Producer Responsibility for Packaging in California, Colorado, and Oregon, don’t contain provisions to significantly reduce plastic or other single-use packaging.
 In fact, some of these bills include loopholes to allow for so-called “advanced recycling” – plastic burning technologies, like pyrolysis or gasification – to count as “recycling.”

 All of that to say, big Zero Waste wins at the federal and state level are few and far between.
-And with weak legislation that allows for loopholes like “advanced recycling,” some of the laws being passed may actually being doing more harm than good.
+And with weak legislation that allows for loopholes like “advanced recycling,” some of the laws being passed may actually be doing more harm than good.

 Proof of Concept – Seeing is Believing